-Liturgical Colour : Green or White (Bishops or Saturday Mass of our Lady)
+Liturgical Colour : Green or White (Bishops or Saturday Mass of Our Lady)

 Matthew 14 : 1-12

-At that time, the news about Jesus reached king Herod.
+At that time, the reports about Jesus reached king Herod.
 And he said to his servants, “This Man is John the Baptist.
 John has risen from the dead, and that is why miraculous powers are at work in John.”

 Herod had, in fact, ordered that John be arrested, bound in chains and put in prison, because of Herodias, the wife of his brother Philip.
 For John had said to Herod, “It is not right for you to have her as your wife.”
 Herod wanted to kill him but he did not dare, because he feared the people, who regarded John as a prophet.

 On Herod’s birthday the daughter of Herodias danced among the guests; she so delighted Herod that he promised under oath to give her anything she asked for.
-The girl, following the advice of her mother, said, “Give me the head of John the Baptist here on a dish.”
+The girl, following the advice of her mother, said, “Give me the head of John the Baptist, here, on a dish.”

 The king was very displeased, but because he had made his promise under oath, in the presence of his guests, he ordered it to be given to her.
 So he had John beheaded in prison, and his head brought on a dish and given to the girl.
 The girl then took it to her mother.

 Then John’s disciple came, took his body and buried it.
 Then they went and told Jesus.